alien4cloud/mesos-tosca-blueprints/README.md

 ## Description

 This project aims at providing a simple, plug-and-play TOSCA definition of a Mesos-Aurora cluster.
 It is shipped with ready-to-use templates that you can upload into Alien4Cloud.
 Just adjust the number of Slaves and Masters that fits your needs using the **Scalable** capability of the hosting computes and hit deploy.

 ## Components

 As Mesos and Aurora are both made of a master and a slave components, so does this topology.
 Therefore, we defined 4 nodes types :

-- alien.nodes.MesosMaster : A Mesos Master component.
+- MesosMaster : A Mesos Master component.
 This is the core of the cluster.
 It is in charge of managing the slaves' resources and sends offers to the registered frameworks.
 It can be scaled up to 3 or 5 nodes to work in [High-Availability mode](http://mesos.apache.org/documentation/latest/high-availability/) using **Zookeeper**.
-- alien.nodes.MesosSlave : A Mesos Slave component.
+- MesosSlave : A Mesos Slave component.
 Those are the cluster's workers.
 A MesosSlave node will report back resources to the Master and run containerized tasks.
 It can be scaled up to thousands of nodes.
-- alien.nodes.AuroraScheduler : The Aurora Master component.
+- AuroraScheduler : The Aurora Master component.
 It is a Masos framework and as such, it is offered resources and can run tasks on the slaves.
 Provided a Job, the scheduler will insure that it is always up and will gracefully handle failures.
-It is installed on the same compute of the Mesos Master - a behavior we implemented using a _HostedOn_ TOSCA relationship - and is scaled up using Zookeeper identically.
+It is installed on the same compute as the Mesos Master - a behavior we implemented using a _HostedOn_ TOSCA relationship - and is scaled up using Zookeeper identically.
-- alien.nodes.AuroraExecutor : The Aurora Worker component.
+- AuroraExecutor : The Aurora Worker component.
 It is Aurora's own custom Executor (See [Mesos Framework Development Guide](http://mesos.apache.org/documentation/latest/app-framework-development-guide/) for more info).
 Jobs' tasks are run within this component.

 ## Requirements